hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 with the existing bivariate copulas.
 However when it goes to higher dimensions, the copula model becomes quite rigid and loses a lot of details in the model.

-Therefore, vine copula is invented exactly to address this high dimensional probablistic modeling problem.
+Therefore, vine copula is invented exactly to address this high dimensional probabilistic modeling problem.
 Instead of using an
 N-dimensional copula directly, it decomposes the probability density into conditional probabilities, and further decomposes conditional probabilities into bivariate copulas.
 To sum up, **the idea is that we decompose the high dimensional pdf into bivariate copulas and marginal densities**.